topelab/l2data2code/src/L2Data2Code/L2Data2CodeWPF/README.md

 A template is a set of files with a special syntax based on Mustache to define the result.

-Normally, a template set is composed by a `json` file on the project root and then one or more directories where templates of files are located.
+Normally, a template set is composed by a `JSON` file on the project root and then one or more directories where templates of files are located.
 This template file is referenced at `appsettings.json` file at **TemplateSettings** node.

 ## How its work?